caseit-tech-director/caseit-web-netlify/site/content/hiring/director-of-design.md

 **CONTACT**

-Questions regarding the Director of Web Development role can be directed to the Vice-Chair of Marketing, Rachel Vicencio, at rvicenci@sfu.ca
+Questions regarding the Director of Design role can be directed to the Vice-Chair of Marketing, Rachel Vicencio, at rvicenci@sfu.ca